menixator/nixos-nftables/README.md

    enabled.
  - [ ] Find a way to translate the custom commands.
 Eg: using `iptables-translate`
  - [ ] Setup a way to test the rules
+ - [ ] Distinguish which stack to open ports for (eg: Right now, if you open port 22, the port gets opened on both the Ipv4 and Ipv6 stack)
+ - [ ] Distinguish which interface the user wants to open the port for.
+Right now, it opens the port from all interfaces.
+ - [ ] Figure out a way to allow routers to use this module.
+Right now we are not checking if the destination is ourselves.

 ## Notes and caveats